 (16) “Replacement motor vehicle” means a motor vehicle which is identical or reasonably equivalent to the motor vehicle to be replaced, as the motor vehicle replaced existed at the time of the original acquisition; and

-Arkansas Car Lemon Law 4-90-404 Notice by consumer – Disclosure by manufacturer, agent, or dealer.
+Arkansas Automobile Lemon Law.
+AR ST 4-90-404.
+Notice by consumer–Disclosure by manufacturer, agent, or dealer

-(1) A consumer must notify the manufacturer of a claim under this subchapter if the manufacturer has made the disclosure required by subsection (b) of this section.
+(1) A consumer shall utilize the informal dispute settlement proceeding provided for in this subchapter prior to bringing any legal action to enforce the consumer’s rights under this subchapter, if the manufacturer has made the disclosure required by subsection (b) of this section.

-(2) However, if the manufacturer has not made the required disclosure, the consumer is not required to notify the manufacturer of a claim under this subchapter.
+(2) However, if the manufacturer has not made the required disclosure, the consumer is not required to utilize the informal dispute settlement procedure pursuant to § 4-90-414 prior to any legal action to enforce the consumer’s rights under this subchapter.

-(2) The written statement shall be prepared by the Consumer Protection Division of the Office of the Attorney General and shall include the telephone number of the Consumer Protection Division that the consumer can contact to obtain information regarding his or her rights and obligations under this subchapter.
+(2) The written statement shall be prepared by the Consumer Protection Division of the Office of the Attorney General and shall include the telephone number of the division that the consumer can contact to obtain information regarding his or her rights and obligations under this subchapter.

-(3) For each failure of the manufacturer, its agent, or an authorized dealer to provide to a consumer the written statement required under this section, the manufacturer shall be liable to the State of Arkansas for a civil penalty of not less than twenty-five dollars ($25.00) nor more than one thousand dollars ($1,000).
+(3) For each failure of the manufacturer, its agent, or an authorized dealer to provide to a consumer the written statement required under this section or failure to retain a signed acknowledgement form, the manufacturer shall be liable to the State of Arkansas for a civil penalty of not less than twenty-five dollars ($25.00) nor more than one thousand dollars ($1,000).

 (1) The manufacturer shall clearly and conspicuously disclose to the consumer, in the warranty or owner’s manual, that written notice of the nonconformity is required before the buyer may be eligible for a refund or replacement of the vehicle.